 Yes.
 It is against the law to offer any kind of consideration to get people to vote, or not vote, in any particular manner.
-(Elections Code sections 18520-18522)
+(Elections Code §§ 18520-18522)

-My neighbor is running for city council, and in her candidate statement in the voter's sample ballot pamphlet, she claims to be a college graduate.
+My neighbor is running for city council, and in her candidate statement in the county voter information guide, she claims to be a college graduate.
 I happen to know that she dropped out of high school.
 Can she get away with purposely misrepresenting her qualifications?

-If a candidate knowingly falsifies information on his or her candidate statement, he/she can be fined up to $1,000.
-(Elections Code section 18351) Elections Code section 13307 provides that authors are not exempt from any civil or criminal action or penalty because of any false, slanderous or libelous statements contained in the voter's pamphlet.
-There is an opportunity to challenge the contents of the candidate's statement printed in the voter's sample ballot pamphlet during the public display period provided for in Elections Code section 13313.
+If a candidate knowingly falsifies information on his or her candidate statement, he or she can be fined up to $1,000.
+(Elections Code § 18351) Elections Code section 13307 provides that authors are not exempt from any civil or criminal action or penalty because of any false, slanderous or libelous statements contained in the county voter information guide.
+There is an opportunity to challenge the contents of the candidate’s statement printed in the guide during the public display period provided for in Elections Code section 13313.